The Mutex Watershed and its Objective: Efficient, Parameter-Free Graph Partitioning: The Mutex Watershed Algorithm as an Extension of Seeded Watershed

-We consider the problem of clustering a graph $\mathcal{G}(V, E^+\cup E^-, W^+\cup W^-)$ with both attractive and repulsive edge attributes.
-The scalar attribute $w^+_e\in\mathbb{R}^+_0$ associated with edge $e\in E^+$ is a merge affinity: the higher this number, the higher the inclination of the two incident vertices to be assigned to the same cluster.
-Similarly, $w^-_e\in\mathbb{R}^+_0$ for $e\in E^-$ is a split tendency: the higher this number, the greater the desire of the incident vertices to be in different clusters.
+Let $\mathcal{G}=(V, E, w)$ be a weighted graph.
+The scalar attribute $w : E \rightarrow \mathbb{R}$ associated with each edge is a merge affinity: the higher this number, the higher the inclination of the two incident vertices to be assigned to the same cluster.
+Conversely, large negative affinity indicates a greater desire of the incident vertices to be in different clusters.
 In our application, each vertex corresponds to one pixel in the image to be segmented.
+We call an edge $e \in E$ repulsive if $w_{e}<0$ and we call it attractive if $w_{e}>0$ and collect them in $E^{-} = \{ e \in E \,|\, w_e < 0 \}$ and $E^{+} = \{ e \in E \; | \; w_e > 0 \}$ respectively.